Located in Seattle’s North End,

-Open to all seniors, to allow you to participate in evening programs at TBA, our Senior Rides Program is intended for people who have been unable to participate in evening activities at our synagogue because they do not have access to transportation or do not feel comfortable driving at night.
+Open to all seniors, to allow you to participate in evening programs at TBA, our Senior Rides Program is intended for people who have been unable to participate in activities at our synagogue because they do not have access to transportation or do not feel comfortable driving at night.

 Go to our Seniors page for more info.

-Toddlers and preschoolers, bring your favorite grown-up to TBA every Thursday morning for Jewish songs and stories with Betsy Dischel from PJ Library.
+Toddlers and preschoolers, bring your favorite grown-up to TBA every Thursday for Jewish songs and stories with Betsy Dischel from PJ Library.

 Open to TBA members and non-members alike!
 Go here to learn more about the PJ Library.

 JTNews readers recently voted TBA Best Jewish Supplemental School and Best Adult Education Program!